xlson/xlson.github.com/_posts/2011-06-16-rescuing-my-mb-battery-from-google-chrome.markdown

 issues.
 Big thanks to Cody Krieger for the excellent gfxCardStatus app.

 If you're interested in gfxCardStatus you can find it [here](http://codykrieger.com/gfxCardStatus).

+### Update

+There's actually an [issue](http://code.google.com/p/chromium/issues/detail?id=43138) about this on the Chromium issue tracker, it's marked as "Won't fix".
+I can only summize that the Chromium guys doen't care about their users.
+At the same time, neither Safari or Firefox has this issue so they can't claim it to be unfixable.

+I'm really dissapointed about how this has been handled and I really hope they come to change their minds.